 - Create Better Money Habits By Kicking These Bad Ones

 So you want to be rich?
-Well, it’s not going to happen overnight, if it was that easy everyone would be rich… right!
+It’s not going to happen

 “The two most important days in your life are the day you are born and the day you find out why.” -Mark Twain

-Here are a few examples of financial goals – our best financial advice
+Here are a few examples of financial goals you could set for yourself:

 - Pay off my debt and start saving for retirement

-- To be financially independent and live a life I love, that I created
+- To be financially independent and live a life you love, that you created

 - Save $100,000 in 5 years